How are the waves today? Learn the basics of a surf report, and take note of what to check to know if the surf is coming to you in the next few days.

 The weather data is presented to you in a chart or table with the size and intensity of waves and winds.

 In other words, a surf report tells us how the waves are breaking at a surf spot.
-It allows you to decide whether you're heading to the spot X, or the break Y, even without looking at it.
+It allows you to decide whether you're heading to spot X or break Y, even without looking at it.

 Reading an online surf report is quite easy.
 It is often presented to you with visual and graphic charts or numeric tables.